5004sora/Cadence/README.md

 About the program:

 The function takes two parameters, the user input and a list of possible sponsor schemes.
-The program then determines the similarity between the user input and each sponsor scheme available based on some rules we designed.
-Once the similarities have been calculated, the schemes are sorted from most relevant to least relevant and returned to the user.
+The program then uses Spacy to determine the similarity between the user input and each sponsor scheme available based on some rules we designed.
+Once the similarities have been calculated, the schemes are sorted from most relevant to least relevant and the top 3 most relevant schemes are returned to the user.

 What next?